rkumarchou/istapi-task-three/README.md

 ## How it works
  *  As soon as the server gets up at `localhost:8080`, the setInterval keeps hitting the movieApiFaker to get the latest movie data every 10 seconds
  *  movieApiFaker is a function that returns a promise which resolves into some new movie data.
 We can then throw this data wherever required like and wherever required like 'Slack', 'UI'(through socket), 'Database' and 'Logging systems'
- * For the demonstration purposes we have only used slack message publication and logging
+ * For the demonstration purposes we have only used slack message publication and logging.